Incalculas/cstimer_plots/README.md

 save your file in the same folder as the 2 .py files

+(use the sampledata.txt in case you want to try the program but don't have anything on cstimer.net to test it out)

 **Step 3: cd ing to the folder location on the terminal or cmd**

 for windows its: open cmd, ctrl + r, then type cmd